SOUTH CAROLINA FROM A TO Z

 Many species of BIRDS are found throughout South Carolina.
 Birdwatching is popular and there are many Birding Sites and Birding Trails.
 The Purple Martin roost on Bomb Island is the largest roost in North America.
 The State Bird is the Carolina Wren.
 The state Game Bird is the Wild Turkey.
 The state duck is the Wood Duck.
 Some birds are endangered.

-South Carolina has many BRIDGES.
-Some are on the National Register of Historic Places.
-There are Suspension Bridges, and Covered Bridges.
+South Carolina has many BRIDGES including Suspension Bridges, and Covered Bridges.
 The oldest covered bridge is Campbell's.
 The town of Bethune has the only bridge in the world that crosses the same river 3 times and the river does not fork.
+Poinsett Bridge is the oldest bridge in South Carolina and perhaps in the entire southeastern United States.
+Though no longer in use, the bridge remains largely intact.
+Some bridges are on the National Register of Historic Places.

 All forms of COMMUNICATIONS are available throughout South Carolina including newspapers, magazines, radio, television, and telephone The state has 3 telephone area codes - 803, 843, and 864.
 There are many Web Cams , and Internet service is available throughout the state.